NeuroLux-Inc/Neurolux-Software-Releases/README.md

 NeuroLux recommends users employ the latest release of the acquisition software!

-Use the NeuroLux Bluetooth Installer.msi file for the NeuroLux software installation.
+Use the NeuroLux_Bluetooth_Installer_x_x_x.msi file for the NeuroLux software installation.
 This is the only file you will need to get started with your wirelesly controlled Neurolux devices.
 Install on a computer with a dedicated graphics card for optimal performance.
 A shortcut to the application folder will be found on your desktop.

 *Ensure use of BLE antenna provided with system to boost device connectivity.*